 India has also been transformed into an economic power house in the last twenty-five years.
 From a weak economic and geopolitical role, it has blossomed into an economic powerhouse, with a human development strategy, coupled with a strategic approach to engaging the global economy.
 ITeS contributes to 10% of GDP.

-The transformation was achieved mainly in part through a political maturity that allowed an understanding of the treats to its existencial sustenance and survival as rivals built capacity and capability around their borders.
+The transformation was achieved mainly in part through a political maturity that allowed an understanding of the threats to its existencial sustenance and survival as rivals built capacity and capability around their borders.

 In Trinidad and Tobago, transformation is needed, in order to diversify.
 Economic transformation will be achieved when a rapid, fast-tracked approach to economic development is adopted, an all out embrace of the digital economy.
 The Digital Economy transforms the old and tired models of economic development and breathes new life into the traditional pillars of the economy in agriculture, manufacturing, tourism, sport, education, culture etc as new and exciting opportunities will emerge as are presently being achieved by smaller, less resourced countries.